 Meet Lorie Brown

 Lorie Brown, RN, MN, JD, has maintained her life-long love of the nursing profession.
-She graduated from Indiana University school of nursing with a BSN in 1982.
-She then attended the University of California at Los Angeles school of nursing and obtained a master’s degree.
-A dedicated nurse for twelve years, she practiced in medical-surgical nursing, gynecology, urology, neurosurgery, orthopedics, general surgery and home health care.
-She maintains her license, and is a camp nurse every summer.
+She graduated from Indiana University School of Nursing with a BSN in 1982.
+She then attended the University of California at Los Angeles School of Nursing and obtained a Master’s Degree.

 This book, edited and co-authored by Lorie Brown, chronicles the journey of 11 nurses who loved their profession but realized that something was not quite right with nursing.
 They found a way to rise above the problems in nursing and create a meaningful and fulfilling life for themselves.
 They share the tools that worked for them so that more nurses can be empowered to improve patient care.